pnp/sp-dev-fx-webparts/samples/react-bot-framework-secure/webpart/README.md

 ## Prerequisites

-> You need to have this [bot](../bot/) created and registered using the Microsoft Bot Framework and registered to use the Direct Line Channel, which will give you the token generation endpoint needed when adding this web part to the page.
+> You need to have this [bot](../bot/) created and registered using the Microsoft Bot Framework and registered to use the **Direct Line Channel**, which will give you the token generation endpoint needed when adding this web part to the page.
 For more information on creating a bot and registering the channel you can see the official web site at [dev.botframework.com](http://dev.botframework.com).

 ## Disclaimer